Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 ◆ The original hard drive will not be wiped out.
 You can use the original drive as a secondary storage or as a backup in case of a system crash.

-Supplement: how to launch Windows 7 from new hard drive
+Supplement: how to launch Windows 7 from a new hard drive

-In case some readers don’t know how to start Windows 7 on new drive exactly, here are 2 common used ways:
+In case some readers don’t know how to start Windows 7 on a new drive exactly, here are 2 commonly used ways:

 1. Shut down your PC and remove the source disk.
 Install the newly restored or cloned hard drive on the machine.
 Start up your PC.
 (Recommended)